-Applicants who are not appropriately qualified will be eligible for consideration for admission to an MA by examination if they take the BA (Day) examination in the appropriate subject and gain Second Class Honours, Grade I marks.
-To enter for this qualifying examination, such applicants must have the permission of the Faculty and normally must have gained at least 50% in the appropriate subject at the BA (Day) degree examination.
+BA Degree graduates of UCD who are not appropriately qualified will be eligible for consideration for admission to an MA by examination if they take the Final Year BA (Day) degree examination in the appropriate subject and gain Second Class Honours, Grade I marks.
+To enter for this qualifying examination, such applicants must have the permission of the Faculty and normally must have gained at least 50% in the appropriate subject in the Final Year examination of the BA (Day) degree.
 The qualifying examination may not be taken until at least three terms after the primary degree.
 It may be taken only once in a particular subject.
 The MA qualifying examination may be taken only in the Summer examination session.